 Just because HR works to keep employees from harm doesn’t mean that they should just brush aside the fact that challenges are constantly present.
 Employees should also be supported in such a way that their resilience to challenges and adversity is significantly improved.

 There are negative events and outcomes that are beyond anyone’s control.
 Take the COVID-19 pandemic as an example.
 This global phenomenon has affected lives in significant ways.
 Without resilience, anyone will easily succumb to the pressure that this brings.
 HR can address resilience issues by organizing programs that help promote mental health.
 At the very least, HR should communicate in convincing ways that they care about the workers’ welfare.
 When in a pandemic, HR in coordination with management can relax the pressure on reaching pre-determined goals for all employees during a stressful time.

 Many companies invest a significant amount of resources in employee training.
 They send their employees to seminars and conventions within the locality or even overseas just to get the latest news in their respective niches.
 This is great, and there is no reason for this to stop.
 Learning, after all, is the cornerstone of growth.

-But sometimes, HR forgets that trainers and managers who are knowledgeable about certain topics should also be trained on how to share their knowledge effectively to others.
+But sometimes, HR forgets that trainers, executive recruiters and managers who are knowledgeable about certain topics should also be trained on how to share their knowledge effectively to others.
 Great workers and learners are not always the best teachers.
 To ensure the effective transfer of knowledge, HR pros can make sure that communication channels are always free from all forms of obstructions, including incompetence on both sides of the communication flow.